 Whenever the tap water isn’t safe there are some other convenient solutions

 Like buying bottled water for drinking, being the one.
 Another much better and eco-friendlier option is a refillable water bottle.
 These water bottles with filters are perfect whenever you are on the go.
-You can freely fill them with water from a fountain or sink and drink it with ease.
+You can freely fill them with water from a fountain or sink and drink with ease.
 Unsafe tap water can be harmful by even the smallest contact with our mouth.
-In a circumstances like that, it’s good advice to even avoid brushing your teeth with tap water and do it with bottled or purified with iodine tablets that will make most water bacteriologically suitable for drinking.
+In a circumstances like that, it’s good advice to even avoid brushing your teeth with tap water and do it with bottled or purified with iodine tablets, that will make most of the

 You might be killing those bad bacterias and don’t know anything about it